 Identify Your Market Competitors with a Competitive Analysis

-Let investors know that you are not behind your competitive analysis.
+Let investors know that you are not behind in your competitive analysis.
 This section will be a terrific way to introduce your direct and indirect competitors.
 Elaborate about their strengths, weaknesses, and the USP that helps them stand out in the market.

 Other than these crucial factors, you should not miss answering questions like: